Super Lawyers

 • Douglas S Reintgen: Duke-educated surgical oncology expert witness who is a board-certified expert in surgery with a subspecialty in surgical oncology of the breast.

-Orthopedic
+Orthopedic Surgery

 • Steven Frank Boc: Philadelphia-based foot and ankle orthopedic surgeon.
 Has testified on the standard of care issues, the scope of injury, and informed consent.

-• Eugene Carragee: Orthopedic surgeon who is a professor at Stanford who has written on lower back disorders.
+• Eugene Carragee: Orthopedic surgeon who is a professor at Stanford, who has written on lower back disorders.

-• Gregory S. Maslow: New Jersey-based orthopedic who has testified in scores of cases, mostly in the New York, New Jersey, Pennsylvania area.
+• Gregory S. Maslow: New Jersey-based orthopedic who has testified in scores of cases, mostly in the New York, New Jersey, and Pennsylvania area.
 Most of his cases are not medical malpractice but auto tort or workers’ compensation claims.

 • Ralph Rashbaum: Texas-based orthopedist who has been named as an expert in scores of cases, mostly in Texas but he has also been named in states such as North Carolina, Illinois, Colorado, and Pennsylvania.
 Some of his cases have involved: